Formal Verification and Model checking

 Motivational example

 Let’s go with another example of a bugged program, this time using message passing in a distributed setting.
-Once in the container, copy all files from the tutorial into the directory shared between your host computer and the container.

-Several files should have appeared in the ~/tuto-mcsimgrid directory of your computer.
 This lab uses ndet-receive-s4u.cpp, that relies the S4U interface of SimGrid, but we provide a MPI version if you prefer (see below for details on using the MPI version).

 Code of ndet-receive-s4u.cpp: click here to open